 Unlike the old UC system, the new UC system may prompt you to file a new UC application.
 It will do this if it sees that you have enough wages in the base year to qualify for a new claim.
 If you are prompted to file a new application, you must do so.
 This is different than how BYE was handled in the old UC system.

 However, if you have not worked and earned 6x your current weekly benefit rate, you will not be eligible for a new claim even if the system assigns you a new rate.
-In that situation, a UC agent will need to put your claim back on the PEUC extension.

 After a certain period of time, the Department cannot automatically take your current benefits to repay an overpayment (this is called a “statute of collections”).
 If the new system has information about an old overpayment like this, it will ask you to voluntarily pay it back using some of your weekly benefits.